Heera773/Operationalizing_ML/README.md

 **REST Endpoint Details**

 The status shows 'Active' and a REST Endpoint.
-It shows the connection is successful.
+It shows the connection is successful and working.

 ![alt text](https://github.com/Heera773/Operationalizing_ML/blob/main/pipeline-bank.PNG)